Are you and your partner about to get married? Before you say "I do," you…

-With a prenuptial agreement in place before you get married, both you and your spouse have better protection, but what should go into the document?
-To help you get started, our divorce attorneys in Raleigh are sharing the seven things every couple needs to include in your prenuptial agreement.
+With a prenuptial agreement in place, both you and your spouse have better protection.
+To help you get started, our divorce attorneys in Raleigh are sharing the seven things every couple needs to include in a prenup or premarital agreement.

 Understanding Marital Property